-In summary, we want to:
+In summary, we want:

-• Send a structure containing our message.
+- To send a structure containing our message.

-• Have control characters as frame delimiters to allow communication synchronization in case of packet loss.
+- To have control characters as frame delimiters to allow communication synchronization in case of packet loss.

-• Send an Acknowledge signal.
+- To send an Acknowledge signal.

-When the sender wants to initiate communication, it calls the SendMessage function, which adds the initial delimiter, sends the structure as bytes, calculates and sends the Checksum, and sends the final delimiter control character.
+When the transmitter wants to initiate communication, it calls the SendMessage function, which adds the initial delimiter, sends the structure as bytes, calculates and sends the Checksum, and sends the final delimiter control character.

 Then, it waits for the response, with a timeout of 100ms.
 If it receives ACK, it executes the okAction().
 If it receives no response, or receives NAK, it executes the errorAction().